Jenguk42/Jenguk42.github.io/_posts/2021-11-23-JavaScript-Notes-CE.md

 ## Objects
-- 'A storage box used to group and organize the functions and variables that are related to each other'
+- 'A storage box with a name that is used to group and organize the functions and variables that are related to each other'
+- {`key` : `value`}
 - An object can be thought of as a file directory
-- A function for an object is called a method

 ```javascript
 if (self.value === 'night') {